EXPLAINER: Does suspension end Giuliani’s career in law?

 A federal judge in Michigan is considering whether to order fines or other penalties against several of them, including Sidney Powell and L. Lin Wood.

-They had brought a lawsuit alleging votes for Trump were destroyed or switched to votes for Biden.
+They had brought a lawsuit alleging votes for Trump were destroyed or switched to votes for Joe Biden.
 The suit was dropped after a judge found nothing but “speculation and conjecture” in the filing.

 Wood’s name was on the lawsuit, but he said he had no role other than to tell Powell he’d be available if she needed help.
 Powell has said it was “the duty of lawyers and the highest tradition of the practice of law to raise difficult and even unpopular issues.”